 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Watercolor, Proper, Armed, Erased, Azure, Boa, Bordure, Arm, Bar, Wreath, Head, Charged, Upon (wreath), Crest, Ogee, Crowned, Created, Quarterly, Outlined in sable, Two, In chief, In base, Coat of arms, Lined, Personal, Gules, Illuminated, Inscribed, Interpreted, Langued, Lion, Lineage, Masoned, Trimount, Eight, Wave, Wavy, Or, Pale, Argent, Reversed, Six, Upon, Grasping, Freehand, Three, One and Vested.
+Port and windows, Watercolor, Erased, Azure, Boa, Bordure, Bar, Wreath, Head, Charged, Upon (wreath), Crest, Ogee, Crowned, Created, Quarterly, Outlined in sable, Dexter, Two, In chief, In base, Coat of arms, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Lion, Lineage, Masoned, Trimount, Eight, Wave, Wavy, Or, Pale, Argent, Reversed, Sable, Six, Sinister, Upon, Grasping, Freehand, Three, One, Vested and Helm.

 Dr. Antonio Salmerón y Cabañas,